apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

     json.dump(data, file, default=serialize)
 ```

-Let's introduce several functions which will make the whole thing easier to digest.
+Let's introduce several functions to make the whole thing easier to digest.
 First, we can turn the beginning of our program into this `download()` function, which takes a URL and returns a `BeautifulSoup` instance:

 ```py
 def download(url):